mijhamil/ACC/README.md

 specific geographical area that the user selects.

-Data such as cloud coverage, high altitude wind, and seeing conditions will be evaluated and an over all score will be given to determine if the night is good for astrophotography.
+Data such as cloud coverage, high altitude wind, and seeing conditions, and moon phase will be evaluated and an over all score will be given to determine if the night is good for astrophotography.